EberlyODL/phys010sjv11/probability_interlude.md

 \(P_A+P_B+P_C =1\)

 > As we will see quantum mechanics is special when it comes to adding probability because of interference.

+> Note: A probability is a pure number (no units) between 0 (impossible) and 1 (certain).
+Often the number is represented as a percentage or as a fraction.
+For example a probability of p = 0.25 can be represented as 25% (25/100) or as 1/4.
+One chance out of 4 is a probability p=0.25.